Sepulep/rgb2msx/README.md

 allows e.g. placement of the layer before color conversion).

 Finally the LOADMSX plugin imports MSX screen 2 VRAM files (.sc2) like the ones written by the plugin.
+This also works as a file load handler (so you just open .sc2 files).

 ### file format ###